Gustav04szb/ProgIIIPrak/README.md

 ## License

-This project is licensed under the [Your License Name] - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [Gustav.szb] - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- [Include any credits or references, e.g., "Sprites created by me," or resources you found helpful.]
+- [Include any additional credits or references.]